shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 !!! note
 The `getExportDataForBatch()` must return serialized array of rows indexed by its ID

-Now we can export categories data (name, description, parentId, level, and uuid) into elasticsearch index via `./phing elasticsearch-export -D elaticsearch.index=category` (we need to have created index first, see the step above).
+Now we can export categories data (name, description, parentId, level, and uuid) into elasticsearch with `./phing elasticsearch-export -D elasticsearch.index=category` (index have to be created first, see the step above).

 ### Exporting via cron

-We may automate the export process via CronModule which is super easy.
+We may automate the export process thanks to the `CronModule` which is super easy.
-All we need to achieve this goal is to create a new class `CategoryExportCronModule` which extends `AbstractExportCronModule`.
+All we need to do to achieve this goal is to create a new class `CategoryExportCronModule` which extends `AbstractExportCronModule`.

-The most important task here is to override parent constructor with changing a type hint of the first argument to our created index (`CategoryIndex`).
+The most important task here is to override parent constructor and change the type-hint of the first argument to our created index (`CategoryIndex`).

 ```php
 declare(strict_types=1);